 THE EFL TROPHY

-The Football League Group Cup The Football League Group Cup first took place prior to and during the 1981–82 season.
-For Football League clubs it was seen as a replacement for the Anglo-Scottish Cup, which had been discontinued due to the withdrawal of Scottish League clubs.
-For the 1982–83 season it was renamed as the Football League Trophy.
-It is considered as the forerunner of the Associate Members Cup (which later became renamed as the Football League Trophy, and had various sponsored names), which commenced from the 1983–84 season, although some sources regard the Football League Group Cup as the same as the later League Trophy tournaments.
+The Football League Group Cup The Football League Group Cup was first contested for in the 1981–82 season.
+For Football League clubs, it was intended to be a replacement for the Anglo-Scottish Cup, which had been discontinued due to the withdrawal of Scottish League clubs.
+In the 1982–83 season, the competition was renamed the Football League Trophy.

 Participants The following 32 sides played in the competition, and these are sub-divided according to the League division they played in that season.